 |7||Projects||Final presentations / Transport|

-The registration fees are 290 CAD for UdeM or CRÉPUQ students, and 690 CAD for other students.
-We have some funds for travel grants, please answer the relevant questions in the application form.
+The registration fees are around 300 CAD for UdeM or CRÉPUQ students, and around 750 CAD for other students (these will be fixed shortly).
 The registration fees include room and board at the field station, as well as transportation from and to the university on the first and last days.